forsys-sp/ForSysXR/README.md

 ##5  POLYGON ((577192.4 4451290,...
 10.498772  82.96146 15.480582 0.06318820 0.1042465 0.067738260
 ##6  POLYGON ((574485.3 4452268,...
 5.689255  81.26859  8.159638 0.03424151 0.1021192 0.035704064
 ```

+After running the normalize_objective function, a shapefile named *forsysXR_stands_normalized* is stored in the output_name specified.
+This shapefile will be used to run ForSysX with multiobjectives.
+In the example, all three objectives will be used.

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->